EpistasisLab/Aliro/docs/source/guide.rst

 Click on the name of the dataset to see information about it, including a data preview and metafeatures.

 .. image:: figs/landing_page.png
+    :width: 400
+    :alt: Dataset elements on the landing page.

 ===================
 Uploading a dataset